ioryn/crna/src/content/events/2026-annual-general-meeting-agm.md

 imageAlt: CRN AGM 2026 and Clay Conversations
-description: " Join us for our AGM and we invite our community members back into relationship with clay — not simply as a material to use, but as a material that asks something of us in return.
-Gathering together on the land, we will revisit our encounters with clay through dialogue, making, and reflection, while thinking deeply about what it means to work pedagogically with materials in our own context here in Calgary and Treaty 7 territory."
+description: " Join us for our AGM and we invite our community members back into relationship with clay — not simply as a material to use, but as a material that asks something of us in return..."
 ---